L-Steinmacher/image-uploader-fe/README.md

 # image-uploader-fe
-Front end for an image uploader
+Front end for trail and hike tracker!

+More markdown and readme to come!